rhtconsulting/ansible-redhat_cloudforms/README.md

 |------------------|----------|---------|--------------------------------------------------------------------
 | cfme\_webmks_sdk\_path | Yes      |         | This is the file path, on the control node, of the downloaded SDK.

+### uninstall-webmks-sdk.yml
+Removes the VMware HTML Console SDK.
+This disables  WebMKS for VMware Console Support.